QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ![example](/api-reference/text-custom-element-aligned.png =450x)

 ::: danger
-When injecting custom elements inside the text block, please remember to always constrain its size.
-Otherwise, the element will take entire space possible.
+When injecting custom elements inside a text block, please remember to always constrain its size.
+Otherwise, the element will take entire available space.
 :::

 ## Page numbers

 ### Document

-Use new text elements to inject page numbers: current page number where the text is located and number of all pages within the document.
+Use new text elements to inject pagination data, i.e. the current page number, the total page count in the document, etc.

 ```csharp
 .Text(text =>